emilyriehl/yoneda/src/hott/10-trivial-fibrations.rzk.md

     ( is-equiv (Σ (x : A) , B x) A (total-space-projection A B)) ( contractible-fibers A B)
   :=
-    ( \ ABprojequiv -> contractible-fibers-is-equiv-projection A B ABprojequiv,
+    ( \ ABprojequiv -> contractible-fibers-is-equiv-projection A B ABprojequiv ,
       \ ABcontrfib -> is-equiv-projection-contractible-fibers A B ABcontrfib)
 ```